Advanced Facilitation TrainingSKILLS FOR DEEPLY TRANSFORMATIVE GROUP WORK

 Dr Jane Martin

-Course architect and lead trainer
+Course architect and Lead Trainer

 Jane is a dynamic, trustworthy and experienced facilitator.
 She has over twenty years experience as a facilitator in the public, private and not for profit sectors.
 Over the past ten years Jane has facilitated training and development for the NSW State Public Service, the non-government sector and the Australian Federal Public Service.

-She has continued her passion for this work as an Associate of Collaboration for Impact where she is a facilitator specializing in Deep Collaboration between First Nation Peoples and Other Australians.
+Jane has continued her passion for this work as an Associate of Collaboration for Impact where she is a facilitator specializing in Deep Collaboration between First Nation Peoples and Other Australians.